imodeljs/frontend-sample-showcase/src/frontend-samples/fire-decoration-sample/README.md

-# Fire Decoration Sample
+# Particle Sample - Fire

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-###TODO: This sample demonstrates the API used to control view attributes.
+This samples show how to create a particle effect using fire as an example.

 ## Purpose

 The purpose of this sample is to demonstrate the following:

-* The visualizing fire in an iModel.
+* The visualizing (NOT simulating) fire in an iModel.
 * Working with particle in Decorators.
-* The placement and selection of arbitary

 ## Description

-###TODO:
+The API powering this sample is the [ParticleCollectionBuilder]().